 LaserCare Eye Center – Haiti Partnership

 Every year since 2014, LaserCare Eye Center Doctors and/or Staff (past and present) do mission work in Haiti.
-LaserCare Eye Center has partnered with the Haiti Ministry of Highland Park United Methodist Church to help provide free Eye Surgery, free Eye care and free Glasses to the people of Haiti.
-We have committed to send a team of 2 people or more from our practice to help every year.
+LaserCare Eye Center has partnered with the Haiti Ministry of Highland Park United Methodist Church to help provide free Eye Surgery, free Eye care, and free Glasses to the people of Haiti.
+We have committed to sending a team of 2 people or more from our practice to help every year.

 Upcoming LaserCare Eye Center – Africa Partnership

 Our founder, Dr. Gicheru, currently also does annual/biannual teaching missions in Asia and Africa.
-In 2019, we plan to extend our Medical Missions work to East Africa with our own clinic providing Eye Surgery, Eye care and glasses.
+In 2019, we plan to extend our Medical Missions work to East Africa with our own clinic providing Eye Surgery, Eye care, and glasses.

 We really appreciate everything our patients and network of fans and followers can do to help us with our Missions Work.